codeforboston/voiceapp311/README.md

 ## Installation

+In order to create an Alexa skill we need to configure two main components.
+The first is the Alexa skill itself.
+This is done through the Amazon developers page.
+Here you need to configure an Alexa skill, allowing Alexa to understand and react to user voice commands.
+The second is a Amazon Web Service (AWS) lambda function to run our application logic.
+Finally, we need to connect the Alexa skill to run our lambda function when it is activated.

+The following instructions will walk you through creating the Boston Data Alexa skill, a new lambda function containing the Boston Data application, and then connecting the two together.

 ### Part 1: Amazon Developer
 1. Go to the Amazon developers page (https://developer.amazon.com) and log in.
 2. Select **Alexa** from the menu bar near the top of the page.